HackBerkeley/Growler/README.md

     cd growler
     touch server.py

-- If you are on Windows, you don't have the `touch` command.
+> Note*: If you are on Windows, you don't have the `touch` command.
 Just open up your text editor and save a file called `server.py` in the `growler` folder.

 You just created the `growler` folder and a `server.py` file inside of it.
 Now open up `server.py` in your favorite text editor.